 He has refused fruit since he was a toddler

 When he was a baby he ate everything but since the age of around 18 months he has refused all fruit (and indeed most vegetables too).
 I can’t really remember how this happened now.
 I remember him at 15 months tucking into Weetabix and banana – but not how we’ve ended up here.

-This was a major source of stress for me for a long time, until I realised that I wasn’t helping the situation and it was best just to let him get on with it but always have fruit on offer should he want to try some.
+This was a major source of stress for me for a long time.
+Eventually I realised that I wasn’t helping the situation and it was best just to let him get on with it.
+We always have fruit on offer should he want to try some.

-So he’s not exactly tucking into bananas, strawberries and grapes yet, but this feels like a very good step in the right direction – two whole portions of apple crumble consumed.
+So he’s still now tucking into bananas, strawberries and grapes.
+But this weekend’s crumble success feels like a very good step in the right direction.In fact he ate two whole portions of apple crumble.